adurieux-eg/rslearn/jamaica_rslearn/README.md

 **"No valid pixels" / Empty images:**
 - Check AOI is over water (not land)
-- Expand time range if needed
-- Check Planetary Computer availability
+- Some months may have no cloud-free imagery - this is OK, model handles it

 **Out of memory:**
 - Reduce batch_size in model_config.yaml (4 → 2)